timinc-cobble/cobblemon-capture-xp-1.4-fabric/README.md

 ### Capture Experience

-In the Pokemon: Let’s Go series, when a Pokemon is captured, it grants experience to the Pokemon in the player’s party.
+In the main Pokémon games from Generation VI and onwards, when a Pokémon is captured, it grants experience to the Pokémon in the player’s party.
 This mod adds that same logic to the Cobblemon mod.
-When a player captures a Pokemon, the first Pokemon in their party will be awarded experience as though they had defeated the captured Pokemon in battle.
+When a player captures a Pokémon, the first Pokémon in their party will be awarded experience as though they had defeated the captured Pokémon in battle.

 ### Config Options

-In the config, the multiplier property is multiplied against the experience received when capturing a Pokemon.
-For example, if a captured Pokemon would normally grant 250 experience and the multiplier is 2, it would instead grant 500 experience.
+In the config, the multiplier property is multiplied against the experience received when capturing a Pokémon.
+For example, if a captured Pokémon would normally grant 250 experience and the multiplier is 2, it would instead grant 500 experience.
+If the multiplier is 0.5, it would instead grant 125.
 The multiplier has a default value of 1.

 ## Dependencies